MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+15/02/2024: Updated FFmpeg and vvdec.
+Set libopus from stable to nightly latest version for improve with Windows & Linux.
 27/01/2024: Updated FFmpeg, vvenc, vvdec and others.
 Added libbs2b, libcdio and libmodplug features to Windows and Linux for DSP, Audio CD and MOD.
 26/01/2024: Updated FFmpeg & vvdec.
 Added libxavs & libsnappy features to Windows and Linux for Chinese AVS & Vidvox Hap external video encoders.
 19/01/2024: Updated FFmpeg, vvenc and vvdec.